How artificial intelligence is transforming these U.S. hospitals

 According to recent estimates, the total public and private sector investment in healthcare AI will reach $6.6 billion by 2021.

-Major hospitals and clinics are already a step ahead of the game and using AI to predict readmissions, accurately detect complex disease and automate operations.
+Major hospitals and clinics are already a step ahead of the game and using healthcare AI solutions to predict readmissions, accurately detect complex disease and automate operations.

 Here are five of hospitals completely transformed by this technology: